Blacksuan19/plasma-wallpaper-wallhaven-reborn/README.md

 All features work as they did in the original plugin. that also includes the same bugs:

 - you need to manually refresh the wallpaper after changing the settings
+- after installation, you need to restart plasmashell for the plugin to work properly.

 ## Installation